 With its height of 90 meters, it offers a magnificent 360-degree view of the city and a great vantage point to watch the festivities going on in Odori Park, such as the Snow Festival.

-The tower is connected to an underground shopping town – Aurora – filled with great shops and merchandise where you can shop to your heart’s content.
+The Sapporo TV Tower is connected to an underground shopping town – Aurora – filled with great shops and merchandise where you can shop to your heart’s content.
 How cool is that!

 Reservations can be made to access the Tower after closing.